canmom/canmom.github.io/fiction/undefinedbehaviour.md

 She had, in fact, been hit by a truck. *Obviously* I made the truck-kun joke.
 But she was not, as dramatic convention would have it, transported away to a fantastical world where she could gather a harem of monstergirls and level up to become the demon lord.
 She was just in a coma.

 However, that only accounted for the first five years or so.
 The rest, well, I confess I'm not sure I really believed her.
 She said that she came back from the coma but not as herself.
-That, for years, she was convinced she was another person, a boy even, and that 'Violet' was something like a character in a story.
+That, for years, she was convinced she was another person, a guy even, and that 'Violet' was something like a character in a story.
 That she'd been taken to some kind of rehab centre, that they did experiments on her or something.
 I didn't want to press her for details there.
 But it was right here in Glasgow.
 She'd never even left the damn city.
 Whoever these fuckers were, they hadn't bothered to contact her legally registered next of kin (me).

 "So you escaped?"
 I'd asked her.
 And she'd shaken her head, and said, it's a bit more complicated than that, and she'd explain everything if I took the job.